-The fee for this comprehensive workshop is \$3600.
+The fee for this comprehensive workshop is \$3800.
 This includes:

-- Intensive photo instruction from John and Dixie - 17 meals beginning with lunch on day one and ending with breakfast on the last day - Pickup and return to Bozeman and all transportation during the trip - 6 nights lodging at John and Dixie's home in your private bedroom - Snacks Galore - Use of all our blinds, feeders, drip setups, flash gear for hummingbirds
+- Intensive photo instruction from John and Dixie - All meals beginning with dinner on day one and ending with breakfast on the last day - Pickup and return to Bozeman and all transportation during the trip - 6 nights lodging at John and Dixie's home in your private bedroom - Snacks Galore

-Payment:

-• A \$1000 per-person deposit holds your space in the workshop.

-Full payment for the Idaho workshop is due three months before the start of the workshop.
+- Use of all our blinds, feeders, and the reflection pool - Payment: - A \$1000 per-person deposit holds your space in the workshop. - Full payment for the Idaho workshop is due three months before the start of the workshop.
 Payment can be made by check and made payable to: Gerlach Nature Photography.
 Mail check to John Gerlach/PO Box 318/Island Park, ID 83429.
 To use a credit card, call Dixie at (812) 350-0799.
-We add a 3% service charge for using credit cards to cover the banking fees we must pay.
+We add a 3.5% service charge for using credit cards to cover the banking fees we must pay.